mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 A lot of home server enthusiasts buy server racks, but I never thought of myself as a server rack guy.
 I wasn't _so_ into servers that I needed a whole rack; I just had a VM server here, a data server there.
 Maybe a few switches scattered around.
 Having a server rack felt like an admission that I wasn't just a casual home server guy, but an intense homelab maniac.

 One day, I gave in and bought a rack.
-I'm now embracing being a homelab weirdo, and I'm better off.
-Having a server rack makes everything so much easier to work with, and it cleans up all the sprawling wires.
+I'm now embracing being a homelab weirdo, and I'm better off for it.
+Having a server rack makes everything so much easier to work with, and it eliminated my sprawling mess of wires.

 TODO: Photo of finished rack